Where are you from?

-The launch of the Dawn spacecraft on September 27, 2007 was by far my favorite moment so far in my career.
-I had the honor of being the thermal mission operations team lead for the Dawn spacecraft.
+The launch of the Dawn spacecraft on Sept.
+27, 2007, was by far my favorite moment in my career.
+I had the honor of being the thermal mission operations team lead for the spacecraft.
 The mission operations role was new to me and the thermal complexity of the spacecraft made the job extremely challenging.
-The learning curve was steep and the pace of the project was very fast.
-The launch and check-out period presented some thermal challenges, however they were met and the spacecraft fulfilled its mission.
+The learning curve was steep, and the pace of the project was very fast.
+The launch and checkout period presented some challenges, but those challenges were met, and the spacecraft fulfilled its mission.
 The Dawn spacecraft was retired in 2018.

 What advice would you give to someone who wants to take the same career path as you?